Isla de Maipo: Administration

-Within the electoral divisions of Chile, Isla de Maipo is represented in the Chamber of Deputies by Juan Irarrázaval (REP), Juan Antonio Coloma (UDI), Raul Leiva (PS), Marisela Santibáñez (PCCh), Camila Musante (PS), and Leonardo Soto (PS) as part of the 14th electoral district (together with Talagante, Peñaflor, El Monte, Melipilla, María Pinto, Curacaví, Alhué, San Pedro, Padre Hurtado, Buin, Calera de Tango, San Bernardo, and Paine).
-The commune is represented in the Senate by Luciano Cruz-Coke (EVOP), Manuel José Ossandón (RN), Rojo Edwards (PSC), Fabiola Campillai (Ind), and Claudia Pascual (PCCh), as part of the 7th senatorial constituency (Santiago Metropolitan Region).
+Within the electoral divisions of Chile, Isla de Maipo is represented in the Chamber of Deputies by Juan Irarrázaval (REP), Jaime Coloma (UDI), Raúl Leiva (PS), Diego Vergara (REP), Ignacio Achurra (FA), and Marisela Santibáñez (PC) for the 2026–2030 term, as part of the 14th electoral district.
+The commune is represented in the Senate by Rojo Edwards (Ind.), Luciano Cruz-Coke (EVO), Manuel Ossandón (UDI), Fabiola Campillai (Ind.), and Claudia Pascual (PC) for the 2022–2030 term, as part of the 6th senatorial constituency (Santiago Metropolitan Region).